 Broker-dealers are generally not considered fiduciaries, although they nevertheless are subject to a duty of fair dealing.
-This duty is derived from the anti-fraud provisions of the federal securities laws and is also reflected in SRO rules.
-For example, FINRA requires its member broker-dealers to observe high standards of commercial honor and just and equitable principles of trade.
+This duty is derived from common law agency principles and the anti-fraud provisions of the federal securities laws, and is also reflected in SRO rules.
+For example, FINRA requires its member broker-dealers to observe high standards of commercial honour and just and equitable principles of trade.
 In addition, broker-dealers must comply with other requirements that affect how they interact with customers, including:

-- suitability requirements, which generally require broker-dealers to recommend only those specific investments or overall investment strategies that are suitable for their customers; and - the duty of best execution, which generally requires broker-dealers to seek to obtain the most favorable terms available under the circumstances for their customer orders.
+- suitability requirements, which generally require broker-dealers to recommend only those specific investments or overall investment strategies that are suitable for their customers; and - the duty of best execution, which generally requires broker-dealers to seek to obtain the most favourable terms available under the circumstances for their customer orders.